subins2000/wikipeer/README.md

 * Proxy -> A user that can access Wikipedia by HTTP.
 * Compile (verb) -> Collect the text, images, media of a Wikipedia page and make a torrent.
 * Seed (verb) -> Same as the seeding in bittorrent.
-* Seed Hash -> Info Hash of torrent made by compiling the homepage.
+* Info Hash -> Info Hash of torrent made by compiling a page.
-* Share (verb) -> Listens for connection & communicate via P2PT by a special ID.

 ### P2PT